pcote/magic/setup/README.txt

 Important Manual Security Steps After Running Provision.sh
 ===========================================================
 1.)
-Run "ufw enable" to enable the firewall.
-2.)
 Use the MySQL admin tool of your choice to connect to the MySQL server.
 You'll want to create a SELECT only account and password for this user.
+2.)
+Once you've created this new database user, update the user and password in the /etc/magicws/ directory.
 3.)
-Once you've created this new database user, update the user and password in the /etc/magicws/ directory.
-4.)
 Restart the Magic WS service: "service magicws restart"